NHMRC recognises the importance of consumer and stakeholder input into the ME/CFS guidelines.

 NHMRC commenced work on the guidelines in September 2024 and is currently finalising the scoping and consultation phase and moving into the evidence review phase.

 In March 2025, NHMRC released a scoping survey that was designed to better understand the needs of the ME/CFS community, seeking input from patients, clinicians and carers.
 The survey was open between March and April 2025.
-NHMRC received over 1000 submissions through the online Citizen Space platform, by mail and by email.
-The submissions will be considered by the Guideline Development Committee during the development of the guidelines.
+NHMRC received over 1,000 submissions through the online consultation platform, by mail and by email.
+The survey report has been published on the website.

 How long will it take to produce the ME/CFS guidelines?